EsmadaStevens/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script that displays the 3rd line
-Write a shell script that creates a file a script that writes inot a file
+Write a shell script that creates a file a script that writes inot a file a script that duplicates the last line of the file